It’s not easy to compare nappies, particularly eco-friendly disposables, so we have done the comparison for you.

-A baby will use 5 thousand nappies before they reach the age of two and 3 billion nappies are thrown away every year in the UK.
 We all know that single-use plastic needs to be reduced and traditional disposable nappies and baby wipes are typically made from oil-based plastics such as polypropylene, polyethylene and polyester.
-These materials are not commonly recycled*, they take hundreds of years to break down when disposed of in landfill, which is still the most common method that UK councils choose for nappy waste.
+These materials are not commonly recycled* and cannot be composted.
+They take hundreds of years to break down when disposed of in landfill.